RouhanifardLab/PsiNanopore/README.md

 Rscript PsiDetect.R -h
 ```
 *Please note that the first time you run this it might take some time, it's because some required packages are being installed*
+*reference genome fasta file can be downloaded [here] (https://www.ncbi.nlm.nih.gov/assembly/GCF_000001405.36/)*

 Here is a sample command you can use to get a list of pseudouridine candidate sites from the sample data.
 ```
 Rscript PsiDetect.R -f ~/Downloads/PsiNanopore-main/data/DirSeq.bam -g ~/Downloads/PsiNanopore-main/data/IVT.bam -k ~/Downloads/PsiNanopore-main/data/kmer_summary.csv -r /PATH/TO/REFERENCE/GENOME/FILE.FA -s 35599541 -e 35641526 -c chr1 -m 0.05 -o ~/Desktop/psi_candidates.csv
 ```
 ## Plotting raw signal intensities
+*SignalView* is a visualization tool that allows you to visualize the raw ionic signals we obtain from DNA/RNA sequencing.
 You can also plot signal intensity values using this tool.
 Let's run the code on a sample data.
 First navigate to the path where you've downloaded the package into:
 ```
 cd /path/to/PsiNanopore